Hacker0x01/docs.hackerone.com/docs/hackers/reputation.md

 Duplicate of a N/A report | -5

 Duplicates of your own reports don't influence your reputation.
 This enables programs to close multiple reports that have the same root cause as duplicates without affecting a hacker's reputation.

+You'll always have access to a detailed log of reputation history, and reputation will never be necessary to access core functionality on the platform to ensure it remains accessible to new or anonymous users.